All Episodes

 I'm just doing it straight up.

-Many of you are going to be disappointed at this.
+And many of you are going to be disappointed at this.

-The coaches don't play.
+But don't sweat that the coaches don't play.

-You know, after all the hype, brother against brother, they're not playing.
+You know, after all, the hype, brother against brother, they're not playing.

-So that's the uh the picks.
+So that's the picks.

-I thought about doing environmentalist wacko picks, but I thought, no, we'll go straight up here.
+I could have done, I thought about doing environmentalist wacko picks, but I thought, no, we'll go straight up here.

-Until there's other data, uh if if, for example, players on the 49ers, any of them having Imaginary relationships with girls that don't exist.
+Until there's other data, if, for example, players on the 49ers, any of them having imaginary relationships with girls that don't exist, if you figure if something that surfaces and comes out, you've got to factor that out.

 So far, we don't know that that happens anywhere but Notre Dame.

-Again, folks, a reminder, Mark Stein will be here on Monday, Martin Luther King Day, and it's inauguration day, too, right?
+Again, folks, a reminder, Mark Stein will be here on Monday, Martin Luther King Day.